-We learn the distributions, $P(pictured|C_i)$, using counts of how often each context appears describing an assigned name, versus how often that context appears describing an unassigned name.
-We have one distribution for each possible context cue, and assume that context cues are independent when modeling these distributions (because we lack enough data to model them jointly).
+We update the distributions, $P(pictured|C_i)$ and P(pictured), at each iteration of our clustering process using maximum likelihood estimates based on soft counts. $P(pictured|C_i)$ is updated by of how often each context appears describing an assigned name, versus how often that context appears describing an unassigned name.
+P(pictured) is computed using soft counts of how often names are pictured versus not pictured.
+We use one distribution for each possible context cue, and assume that context cues are independent when modeling these distributions (because we lack enough data to model them jointly).

-For context, we use a variety of cues: the part of speech tags of the word immediately prior to the name and immediately after the name within the caption (modeled jointly), the location of the name in the caption, and the distances to the nearest ",", ".", "(", ")", "(L)", "(R)" and "(C)" (these distances are quantized and binned into histograms).
-We tried adding a variety of other language model cues, but found that they did not increase the assignment accuracy.
+For context, we use a variety of cues: the part of speech tags of the word immediately prior to the name and immediately after the name within the caption (modeled jointly), the location of the name in the caption, and the distances to the nearest ", ", "", "(", ")", "(L)", "(R)", and "(C)" (these distances are quantized and binned into histograms).
+We tried adding a variety of other language model cues, but found that they did not increase assignment accuracy.